mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > variant of the complete graph) [so] we cannot avoid the existence of local
 > minimums [unless we start from multiple random origin points]

-One tiny dead-end I had here is that this paper cites two papers I couldn't find online for how they conceived of the Delaunay construction algorithm, in
+One dead-end I had here is that this paper cites two papers I couldn't find online for how they conceived of the Delaunay construction algorithm, in
 2008: "Metrized Small World Properties Data Structure" and in 2009:
 "Single-attribute Distributed Metrized Small World Data Structure."
 That's too